Its-Rogue/Graph_Traversal_Simulation/README.md

 - Choose the start and end node for finding the shortest path
 - Quit the program

-Additionally, at the top of the UI, there are some statistics about the scene, such as node count and FPS.
+Additionally, at the top of the UI, there are some statistics about the scene, such as node and edge count.

+If an error is made in any of the options, a suitable error message will be displayed with what the problem is so that it can be fixed, thus allowing for the traversal to be started.

 ##  Controls